IAPOLINARIO/lula-language/README.md

 ### Variable bindings and number types

-You can define variables using `let` keyword.
+You can define variables using `pt` keyword.
 Supported number types are integers and floating-point numbers.

 ```sh
 >> pt a = 1;